Why Cycling Safety Matters More Than Ever

 Use Hand Signals.

-Your arms are your turn signals — use them.
-Clear signals prevent confusion (and collisions). -
+Your arms are your turn indicators — use them clearly and early.

 Ditch the Distractions.